leo-mutuku/helpdesk/README.md

 # helpdesk system
-Helpdesk system for a midium size organization.
+- Helpdesk system for a midium size organization.
-Version 1 developed and implented at National Cereals and produce Board.
+- Version 1 developed and implented at National Cereals and produce Board.
+- Angular js and python